 Here’s a useful five minute breakdown from some absolute boss:

 While intellectually gifted children and those from high-literacy households will flourish no matter what, everyone else would greatly benefit from phonics-based reading instruction.

 It has long been known that parental literacy is correlated with childhood reading development, especially early on.
-Children whose parents read to them every day in early childhood enter kindergarten having heard somewhere between hundreds of thousands and millions of words more than children never read to it, giving them a leg up in language skills.
+Children whose parents read to them every day in early childhood enter kindergarten having heard somewhere between hundreds of thousands and millions of words more than children who were never read to, giving them a leg up in language skills.
 Even the mere presence of books in the home seems to have a positive impact.
 Any policy that puts money into peoples hands, lowers the cost of living, or better empowers parents to spend more time with their children will help to facilitate this crucial involvement.
 But it’s still up to parents at the end of the day.
 While teachers and the education system are constantly scrutinized, literacy begins at home, and what parents do or don’t do may be more consequential than any educator.
 If you want your kid to be better off than you, you have to model the behavior of intellectual self-improvement yourself.

 The Philosophy of English Language Education